Lyrox999/SetupHijack/README.md

 [2025-09-25 14:40:29] [SetupHijack] Replaced C:\Users\FANTAS~1\AppData\Local\Temp\tmp1758829228.bat with payload install.bat, backup: C:\Users\FANTAS~1\AppData\Local\Temp\tmp1758829228.bat.bak
 [2025-09-25 14:40:29] [SetupHijack] New infections this run: 1
 ```

+- Cursor IDE has been observed creating .bat files and command history in %TEMP% that can be exploited.

 ---